Database Test 5 (DBT-5) Documentation

 Building TPC-E Tools

 The kit requires the TPC-E Tools to be built for the specific database management system to be tested.
-The TPC-E Tools is developed in such a way that it needs to rebuilt or another copy needs to be built if a different database management system is to be tested.
+The TPC-E Tools is developed in such a way that it needs to rebuilt or another copy needs to be built in order to test different database management systems at the same time.

 mkdir /tmp/egen